 On the other hand, some of you might feel suffocated by spending so many hours with the rest of your family and will need to build in some me time without feeling guilty about it, whether it’s reading a book by yourself or taking a relaxing bath.

-Tell us in the comments below what you find the most challenging to stay productive and sane while working from home.
+Tell us, what do you find the most challenging to stay productive and sane while working from home?

 This article was first published on Houzz.